 Executing in Jupyter and Colab

-See this notebook for a demonstration of how easy intelligent optimization is with SigOpt.
+See this for a demonstration of how easy intelligent optimization is with SigOpt.

 View this tutorial in a notebook